spmeesseman/vscode-extjs/README.md

 - Method Parameter Validation
 - XType Validation and Completion (Credits to Original Author **qzsiniong**)
 - Method and Class Validation

-_**IMPORTANT NOTE**_: This extension is a work in progress, ~ 50-60% done on all the functionality I'd like to complete.
-Please don;t go nuts o the bug reporting, again thisis **incomplete**, but, still good enough to get benefit from using.

 ## Configuration